Top 3 Things Admission Teams Look for in an Application

 This does not just matter for engineering students but can be relevant to anyone who is applying for Arts, Music, Computer Science, Biology, etc.

 If a student has done more than the required courses, it tells admission officers that the student is someone who works hard, follows their passion, develops themselves and has a genuine interest in learning.
-These are skills and attitude that can take them far irrespective of what they decide to study and what they end up doing in their career and life.
+These are skills and attitudes that can take them far irrespective of what they decide to study and what they end up doing in their career and life.

 2. Can they successfully cope with the program once admitted?